patrickbucher/learning-powershell/README.md

 - `<=`: only on the left side (`-ReferenceObject`)
 - `=>`: only on the right side (`-DifferenceObject`)

+## Pipeline Parameter Binding

+When the result from `Left-Command` is piped into `Right-Command` (such as in `Left-Command | Right-Command`), PowerShell needs to figure out which parameter of `Right-Command` can accept the object produced by `Left-Command`, for which there are two strategies to be tried in the following order:

+1. `ByValue`: The type of the output object from `Left-Command` is matched to the parameter types of `Right-Command`.
+2. `ByPropertyName`: The output object of `Left-Commands` has a property with the same name as a parameter of `Right-Command` that accepts pipeline input (see _Accept pipeline input?_ in the parameter's documentation).

+If neither works, use _parenthetical commands_ instead:

+    > Left-Command | Right-Command
+    ERROR
+    > Right-Command (Left-Command)
+    OK

+Use `Select-Object -ExpandProperty PROPERTY` to extract the content of a property from an output object.

 # Commands and Modules

 Commands can be added by installing _modules_.
 The module _PowerShellGet_ manages modules from online repositories ("Galleries"), e.g. [PowerShellGallery](https://www.powershellgallery.com/).
 Make sure to check the compatibility under the section _PSEditions_ (e.g. _Core_) for each module.
 Modules can not only add commands, but also providers.